martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ## Version Downgrade Attack

 An attacker might inject Version Negotiation to force the connection to migrate to a version of QUIC that does not protect Initials.
-Endpoints MUST implement
-{{!I-D.ietf-quic-version-negotiation}} if they support multiple versions to mitigate this attack.
+If the client and server mutually support another version of QUIC, and the client does not support a downgrade prevention mechanism such as {{?I-D.ietf-quic-version-negotiation}}, the client MUST fail the connection and not restart on a different version.

-Note that endpoints do not detect the attack until after the client has sent a new, unprotected Initial.
+Note that a downgrade prevention mechanism might not detect the attack until after the client has sent a new, unprotected Initial.

 Upon receipt of a Version Negotation packet, a client SHOULD wait for a probe timeout (PTO) before sending an Initial using another version.
-If it receives a valid Server Initial, it SHOULD ignore the Version Negotation.
+If it receives a valid Server Initial, it ignores the Version Negotiation.
 This eliminates attacks by observers that can inject Version Negotiation packets, but not drop Initial packets.